rwbl/Home-Assistant-Workbook-Experiments/README_HA_MQTT_Tips.md

 - Group all topics under a clear `base_topic` (e.g., `hawe/sht20/…`)
 - Document all MQTT topic paths
 - Restart HA after any changes to discovery topics

+### 💡 YAML Manual Definition Hints
+- "object_id": Forced the entity name, i.e. "hawe_test_button" ensures entity ID becomes binary_sensor.hawe_test_button.
+- "unique_id" must match or be consistent (it’s just the internal registry key).
+- "device" lets Home Assistant group the entity under one device (optional but useful).

+For example this forces binary_sensor.hawe_test_button as the exact entity ID and device HaweDevice which is shown in the HA entity list (grouped by device name).

+** ⚠️ IMPORTANT**
+Use Developer Tools > Actions: MQTT Reload to force reloading MQTT entities from the YAML-configuration.